chaoss/grimoirelab-tutorial/python/elasticsearch.md

 ElasticSearch provides a REST API, which we will use to upload data, and later retrieve it.
 It works by marshalling data as JSON documents, using HTTP for communication with the ElasticSearch server, You can find details about the API in the [ElasticSearch Reference manual](https://www.elastic.co/guide/en/elasticsearch/reference/current/).

 Therefore, data in ElasticSearch can be managed with simple tools, such as [curl](https://curl.haxx.se/), or browser plugins, such as [Sense for Chrome](https://github.com/bleskes/sense).
 In fact, we will use `curl` occasionally, for checks and the like, later in this text.
 But the focus now is how to use Python scripts to access ElasticSearch.
 We could just use the combination of some Python HTTP module (such as [urllib](https://docs.python.org/3/library/urllib.html) or [Requests](http://docs.python-requests.org/en/master/)), and the [json](https://docs.python.org/3/library/json.html)  module.

-But instead of that, we will move one abstraction layer up, and will use the [elasticsearch](https://www.elastic.co/guide/en/elasticsearch/client/python-api/current/) module.
+Instead of that, we will move one abstraction layer up, and will use the [elasticsearch](https://www.elastic.co/guide/en/elasticsearch/client/python-api/current/) module.
 It provides comfortable access to the primitives in the ElasticSearch REST API as convenient Python constructs.
 If you are interested, you could even more yet another layer up, and use the [elasticsearch-dsl](http://elasticsearch-dsl.readthedocs.io/en/latest/) module, which provides ORM-like constructs for accessing ElasticSearch from Python.
 But we're not covering it here.

 So, let's start with the basics of using the `elasticsearch` module.
 To begin with, we will add the module to our virtual environment, using pip: